ordina-jworks/ordina-jworks.github.io/_posts/2018-06-26-viroreact.md

 </ViroARImageMarker>
 {% endhighlight %}

-The ***ViroARImageMarker*** component has a target "mr7" assigned.
+The **ViroARImageMarker** component has a target "mr7" assigned.
-This refers to the ***ViroARTrackingTarget*** we defined in the **setMarker()** method above.
+This refers to the **ViroARTrackingTarget** we defined in the **setMarker()** method above.

-When the target is succesfully scanned, all the content between the ViroARImageMarker component will be rendered.
+When the target is successfully scanned, all the content of the ViroARImageMarker component will be rendered.
 In our case 2 TextViews positioned with a FlexView.

-We bind the data we fetched from in our getInfo() method to the ViroText and ViroFlexView components.
+We bind the data we fetched from in our `getInfo()` method to the ViroText and ViroFlexView components.

 And these are the styles we defined for the ViroText and ViroFlexView.